example42/puppet-tp/tinydata.md

 - ```settings_hash``` An hash of settings that override the default tiny data for an applications (settings like: package_name, service_name, config_dir_path...)

-- ```options_hash``` An hash of application specific options which you can use in your templates as needed (things like, for apache: DocumentRoot, Port, ServerName... )
+- ```options_hash``` An hash of application specific options which we can use in our templates as needed (things like, for apache: DocumentRoot, Port, ServerName... )

 ## Update policy